 Network Formation and Systemic Risk

-This paper introduces a model of endogenous network formation and systemic risk.
-In the model a link represents a trading opportunity that yields benefits only if the counterparty does not subsequently default.
-After links are formed, they are subjected to exogenous shocks that are either good or bad.
-Bad shocks reduce returns from links and incentivize default.
-Good shocks, the reverse.
-Defaults triggered by bad shocks might propagate via links.
+This paper introduces a simple model of endogenous network formation and systemic risk.
+In the model, firms form joint ventures called ‘links’ which are subsequently subjected to shocks that are either good or bad.
+Bad shocks incentivize default.
+Links yield full benefits only if the counterparty does not subsequently default on the project.
+Accordingly, defaults triggered by bad shocks render firms insolvent and defaults propagate via links.
 The model yields three insights.
-The first concerns the volatility paradox.
-A higher probability of good shocks generates a higher systemic risk because increased inter-connectedness in the network o sets the effect of better fundamentals.
-Second, the networks formed in the model are utilitarian efficient.
-The former is a consequence of contagion being triggered too often, whereas the latter is a consequence of contagion spreading easily.
-Third, the network formed critically depends on the correlation between shocks to the links.
-As a consequence, an outside observer who misconceives the correlation structure of shocks, upon observing a highly interconnected network, will significantly underestimate the probability of system wide default.
+First, stable networks with ex-ante identical agents exhibit a core-periphery structure.
+Second, an increase in the probability of good shocks increases systemic risk.
+Third, the network formed critically depends on the correlation between shocks to links.
+As a consequence, an observer who misconceives the correlation will significantly underestimate the probability of systemwide default.

-Keywords: Network Formation, Systemic Risk, Volatility Paradox, Contagion, Rationalizability, Group Stability
+Keywords: Network Formation, Systemic Risk, Core-periphery, Volatility Paradox, Group Stability.

 JEL Classification: D85, G01